 As soon as he pulled me up, I started screaming and crying.
 My throat burned from the seawater that I had swallowed.
 He then carried me to the side, took my sister, and proceeded to ‘drown’ her as well.
 He did this to us several times; I lost count.
 My sister and I were utterly traumatized.
 That day unlocked not a swimming skill but my fear of deep waters.

-When people ask if I could swim, I say, “yes, but….”
-Yes, I can swim, but I can’t tread in the upright position.
+When people ask if I can swim, I say, “yes, but….”
+Yes, I can swim, but I can’t tread in an upright position.
 Yes, I can swim, but only in the shallow parts.
 Yes, I can swim, but I’m not a good swimmer.

 This year, I resolved to tell people that I could swim with no buts.

 So, I told myself, “Why not learn it bish, it’s never too late.”